lcabaceira/psg/apps/psg-share/README.md

 ===

-This is the alfresco share overlay module
+The alfresco share overlay module

 This module allows to perfom overlays to the Alfresco share web-application.
 It can :